AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

     ITracer tracer = GlobalTracer.Instance;
     ISpan span = tracer.BuildSpan("parentSpan").WithTag("mytag","parentSapn").Start();
     tracer.ScopeManager.Activate(span, false);
-    // ... do something
+    // ...do something
+    ..
     span.Finish();
     ```

     **Note:** You can run the preceding code to record the root operation of a request.
-If you want to record the previous and next operations of the request, call the AsChildOf method.
+If you need to record the previous and next operations of the request, call the AsChildOf method.

     Sample code: